bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 ..
 TODO: FIX THIS SECTION UP AND ADD UP TO DATE QUOTES

-Consider the following code that does not exhibit undefined behavior (can be checked using `Cerberus <https://cerberus.cl.cam.ac.uk/cerberus>`_):
+Consider the following code that does not exhibit undefined behavior (which can be checked using `Cerberus <https://cerberus.cl.cam.ac.uk/cerberus>`_):

 .. code-block:: cpp